gfd-dennou-club/Dennou-OGCM/README.md

     - The model mesh is spherical triangle mesh, and the governing equation are discritized with a DG method proposed by Läuter et al. (2008).

 Main developers
 -----------------------------------------------------------------------------------------

-  - Yuta Kawai (Kobe university and RIKEN AICS) and the collaborators in GFD-Dennou Club
+  - Yuta Kawai (Kobe university and RIKEN R-CCS) and the collaborators in GFD-Dennou Club

 Some informations